CheukHinHoJerry/CheukHinHoJerry/README.md

 ### :man_technologist: About Me :
 <div>
-I am a Mathematics MSc student at UBC!
-My major research interest is numerical analysis with machine learning.
+I am a MSc student at UBC!
+My major research interest is numerical analysis and machine learning.
   <div>
-    - 🔭 I’m currently working on various project on application of Machine Learning in image     processing, fluid dynamics simulation and operator learning!
+    - 🔭 I’m currently working on various project on application of Machine Learning in image processing, fluid dynamics and operator learning!
   </div>
   <div>
     - 👯 I’m looking to collaborate on machine learning projects!